-An alternative way to look at this hypothesis is to focus on the agency conflict between credit lenders and bondholders.
-A greater variance of investments and cash flows might indeed lead to a lower credit rating as explained by WRH.
-A lower credit rating in turn constrains the amount of low cost debt a local government can raise with banks in the form of credit and in fact financial agents would look for safer lending instruments.
-An increase in the demand of local government bonds should be observed pushing up prices and returns.
-Again, credit ratings downgrades can be associated to higher bond returns in line with an 'asset substitution' effect hypothesis or a 'bait-and-switch' effect.
+An alternative way to look at this hypothesis of wealth redistribution in the context of local governments would be to focus on the agency conflict between credit lenders and bondholders.
+A greater variance of public investments and cash flows might indeed lead to a lower credit rating.
+A lower credit rating in turn constrains the amount of low cost investment-debt a local government can raise with banks in the form of direct credit.
+Instead of commercial debt offerings, creditors and investors in local governments could opt for safer lending instruments such as bond certificates.
+An increase in the demand of local government bond certificates should then be observed pushing up prices and returns.4 Overall, bond certificates value increases while stock value (the local treasury) decreases.